Émilie Delorme

-Émilie Delorme, born November 23, 1975 in Villeurbanne, is a French cultural institutions director.
-She has been the director of the Conservatoire National Supérieur de Musique et de Danse de Paris since January 1, 2020.
+Émilie Delorme (born 23 November 1975 in Villeurbanne) is a French cultural institutions director.
+She has been the director of the Conservatoire National Supérieur de Musique et de Danse de Paris since 1 January 2020.

 Studies and professional debut

 Émilie Delorme studied violin, viola and musical analysis at the Lyon and Nancy conservatories, where she won a viola prize.
 At the same time, she joined the École nationale supérieure des mines de Nancy, from which she graduated in civil engineering, and completed her training with a third cycle in management of cultural institutions at the Institut Supérieur de Management Culturel.

 She began working at IMG Artists before joining the Aix-en-Provence International Lyric Art Festival in 2000 then the Royal Theatre of la Monnaie in Brussels in 2003.
 In 2007, she returned to the Aix-en-Provence Festival, of which Bernard Foccroulle has just taken over the management, to become from 2009 director of the Academy and Concerts.